By Cheryl Lynn Dratler

-These burnout rates should be unacceptable to top management.
 Burnout is serious, and it’s a formidable enemy of sustained engagement and productivity.
 Some executives are investing in interventions to counter the consequences of burnout.
-Their concern goes well beyond caring about employees; it’s also smart business.
+Their concern goes well beyond caring about employees – it’s also smart business.

 Unfortunately, some of our best business practices got us here.
 Decades of streamlining, increasing technology, and global competition have created environments that foster burnout.
 The very efforts that increased efficiency are depleting our workforce and reducing effectiveness.

-Career Partners International is helping organizations to assess and address engagement issues and help prevent burnout.
-Companies who recognize the need to invest in preventative measures to keep their employees happy, healthy and engaged are seeing increased production and a positive effect on the success of their organization.
+Kensington International is helping organizations to assess and address engagement issues in order to prevent burnout.
+Companies investing in preventative measures to keep their employees happy, healthy and engaged are seeing increased production and a positive impact on the success of their organization.